Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints the additionwith the value stored in the environmental variable followed by a new line
+Write a script that prints the result of power / divide